 |TOEFL internet based||90|

 Students have to apply via Studielink and the Online Application System (OAS) of the University of Groningen.
-You need to apply for the programme of your choice in order to for the Admissions Office to evaluate your educational background and assess your eligibility.
+You need to apply for the programme of your choice in order for the Admissions Office to evaluate your educational background and assess your eligibility.
 Your application will be assessed on an individual basis.